Natural Resources

 Jurisdiction

-All dams with a height of 25 or more feet and containing 50 acre-feet or more of storage at the normal pool must have a valid construction and operation permit from the Commission unless they are owned by the United States Government.
+All dams 25 feet and or more high containing 50 acre-feet or more of storage at the normal pool must have a valid construction and operation permit from the Commission unless they are owned by the United States Government.
 If smaller dams pose a threat to life or property, they may also require regulation by the State based on petitions by downstream landowners and results of public hearings.

 Duties of the Dam Safety Section include:

-- Reviewing applications for permits to assure proper safety standards are met
+• Reviewing applications for permits to ensure proper safety standards are met